historic-trails/website/sites/st.-James-(don-diego)-hotel.md

   image-url="lambert.png"
   source-url="https://www.sgha.net/nm/Cimarron/StJames2011/sitehistory.html"
 %}
+Friday, April 14, 1865 the President Abraham Lincoln was assassinated, and within the transformation of the macro, changes rippled through the micro.
+Henry Lambert was relinquished of his duty to President Lincoln and General Ulysses S. Grant on that day and with a lament heart he moved southwest for the place he settled, resembled his birthplace most.
+Lambert was born October 28, 1838 and at the ripe age of 12 was sent to learn how to be a cook at Havre, his journey was seemingly all over the place, working on a French boat which had docked in New York in 1861, working endlessly on ships, submarines, in the navy, in a circus, and for the government/president; Lambert worked anywhere from South America, Maine, New York, to Washington D.C., and Virginia.
+Lambert attempted roots in Virginia by opening a restaurant, but when hearing of gold moved west in attempts to strike wealth quick.[^seventhsource] Settling originally in [Elizabethtown, NM](https://www.newmexico.org/places-to-visit/ghost-towns/elizabethtown/) which is further burrowed into the mountains and just northwest of Cimarron.
+Lambert originally drawn by the golden dream, had little luck, so he soon resurrected a restaurant and saloon. [^eigthsource] However at some point in 1871 Lambert was tickled at the opportunity to buy from the Maxwell Land Grant; Lambert then packed his belongings and shifted just southeast to Cimarron to hopefully strike wealth in another fashion.
+However,
+>“There is no deed showing that Lambert purchased the place in 1871.
+At this time trouble began brewing between the Maxwell Land Grant people and the squatters.
+Lucien Maxwell may have sold the property to the people concerned.
+In those days many deeds passed hands by a mere handshake or an old scrap of paper easily lost.
+With Maxwell selling to the Grant people and moving to Fort Sumner, the settlers had a thoroughly organized syndicate to deal with Holbrook may have not retained proof of his proprietorship, consequently his holdings were turned over to the sheriff for public auction”[^seventhsource].
 On May 10, 1875 the piece of land was lawfully then sanctioned as Lamberts for the amount of $102.[^seventhsource] Where originally stood the Lambert Inn, saloon and bar.